-Dancing Queen Hosta features dainty spikes of lavender tubular flowers rising above the foliage from mid to late summer.
-Its attractive heart-shaped leaves emerge yellow in spring, turning buttery yellow in color throughout the season.
+Prairie Moon Hosta features dainty spikes of lavender tubular flowers rising above the foliage in late summer.
+Its attractive textured heart-shaped leaves emerge yellow in spring, turning buttery yellow in color with hints of chartreuse throughout the season.
+The chartreuse stems are very colorful and add to the overall interest of the plant.